OpenZeppelin/openzeppelin-contracts/docs/tokens.md

 ## ERC777

-Like ERC20, ERC777 is a standard for [_fungible_ tokens](#different-kinds-of-tokens), and is focused around allowing more complex interactions when trading tokens, such as payment.
+Like ERC20, ERC777 is a standard for [_fungible_ tokens](#different-kinds-of-tokens), and is focused around allowing more complex interactions when trading tokens.
+More generally, it brings tokens and Ether closer together by providing the equivalent of a `msg.value` field, but for tokens.

-The standard also bring multiple quality-of-life improvements, such as getting rid of the confusion around `decimals`, minting and burning with proper events, among others, but its killer feature are **send hooks**.
-A hook is simply a function in a contract that is called when tokens are sent, meaning **accounts and contracts can react to receiving tokens**.
+The standard also bring multiple quality-of-life improvements, such as getting rid of the confusion around `decimals`, minting and burning with proper events, among others, but its killer feature are **receive hooks**.
+A hook is simply a function in a contract that is called when tokens are sent to it, meaning **accounts and contracts can react to receiving tokens**.

-This enables a lot of interesting use cases, including atomic purchases using tokens (no need to do `approve` and `transferFrom` in two separate transactions), rejecting reception of tokens (by reverting on the hook call), and more generally brings tokens and Ether closer together by providing the equivalent of a `msg.value` field, but for tokens.
+This enables a lot of interesting use cases, including atomic purchases using tokens (no need to do `approve` and `transferFrom` in two separate transactions), rejecting reception of tokens (by reverting on the hook call), redirecting the received tokens to other addresses (similarly to how [`PaymentSplitter`](api/payment#paymentsplitter) does it), among many others.

 Furthermore, since contracts are required to implement these hooks in order to receive tokens, _no tokens can get stuck in a contract that is unaware of the ERC777 protocol_, as has happened countless times when using ERC20s.